Chicken Marinade

 Instructions

-• Combine olive oil, soy sauce, lemon juice, brown sugar, Worcestershire sauce, garlic, Italian seasoning and pepper in a bowl or large zip-top plastic bag.
+• Make marinade: Combine olive oil, soy sauce, lemon juice, brown sugar, Worcestershire sauce, garlic, Italian seasoning and pepper in a bowl or large zip-top plastic bag.
 Whisk or squeeze bag to mix.
-(Optional: reserve a few tablespoons of marinade in a separate container to brush on chicken while cooking.)
+(Optional: reserve a few tablespoons of marinade in a separate container to brush on chicken during the last few minutes of cooking.)

-• Discard marinade and cook chicken in the oven, on the stove, or on the grill, as desired.
+• Discard used marinade and cook chicken on the grill, in the oven, on the stove, or in the air fryer, directions follow.
 Chicken is done when the internal temperature registers 165° F on an instant read thermometer.

 Notes